Malod219/Neocities-Blog-Uploader/README.md

 # Neocities-Blog-Uploader
-A blog uploader for blogs on Neocities
+A blog uploader for blogs on Neocities See it in action here: https://risingthumb.xyz/blog.html
 ## Installation
 To install this, you will need to make a clone of the repository, save it somewhere and extract it.